 Richard A. Epstein

-Professor Richard Epstein is the Laurence A. Tisch Professor of Law at New York University and James Parker Hall Distinguished Service Professor of Law Emeritus at the University of Chicago.
+Professor Richard Epstein is the Laurence A. Tisch Professor of Law at New York University and James Parker Hall Distinguished Service Professor Emeritus of Law at the University of Chicago.

 He has written numerous books, including Skepticism and Freedom: A Modern Case for Classical Liberalism, Simple Rules for a Complex World, Principles for a Free Society, and Takings: Private Property and the Power of Eminent Domain, and he is coeditor of The Vote: Bush, Gore, and the Supreme Court.
 He has published articles in Hoover Digest, National Review, New York Times, Reason, and Wall Street Journal.